camdendotlol/voyagerstatus/README.md

 There are a handful of launch options available.

-You can add as many launch arguments as you want, but only the final argument in each category will take effect.

 ### Distance units

+If you enter more than one distance argument, only the final one will take effect.

 `-k`: Show the distance in kilometers (default)
 `-m`: Show the distance in miles

-I want to add support for Astronomical Units in the future.
+I want to add support for astronomical units in the future.

 ### Pick a probe

+If neither is specificed, both will be shown.
+To only display one, use its corresponding launch argument.

-`-v1`: Display the distance of Voyager 1 (default)
+`-v1`: Display the distance of Voyager 1
 `-v2`: Display the distance of Voyager 2

 ### Color